data-apis/scipy-2023-presentation/paper.rst

-   A key benefit of array interoperability for downstream consumers of the standard is device agnosticism, whereby previously CPU-bound implementations can more readily leverage hardware acceleration via GPUs, TPUs, and other accelerator devices.
+   A key benefit of array interoperability for downstream consumers of the standard is device agnosticism, whereby previously CPU-bound implementations can more readily leverage hardware acceleration via graphics processing units (GPUs), tensor processing units (TPUs), and other accelerator devices.

    In this paper, we first introduce the Consortium for Python Data API standards and define the scope of the array API standard.
 We then discuss